 Characters: I LOVE EVERYONE.
 I mean everyone.
 Even Evangeline, when I wanted to punch her in the throat sometimes.
 Even Elara.
 Even Cal.
 Even Maven.

-Pacing: Again, TYE feels!
-Back to that heart racing, literal anxiety inducing pacing that I cannot get enough of.
+Pacing: Again, The Young Elites feels!
+Back to that heart racing, literal anxiety-inducing pacing that I cannot get enough of.

 Chapter length: The length of each chapter was perfect.
 I progressed throughout the book with no trouble whatsoever.
 In fact, the only times I stopped in the little of a chapter was probably to scream.

 Cliche count: Now, I do understand where everyone is coming from with Red Queen being very similar to The Young Elites and The Hunger Games.
 I get it.
 But honestly, what is dystopia without some kind of divide?
 What is dystopia without royalty and ruins?
 What is dystopia without personal vendetta and manipulation?
 Maybe I haven’t come across a “unique” dystopian novel yet, but I honestly don’t mind the same sort of setting.
 The thing I appreciate the most about Red Queen is actually the uniqueness of the divide: blood.
 Something you cannot see without harm.
 In TYE, the divide was obvious because everyone had markings from the blood fever.
 In THG, the divide was obvious because the rich were rich and the poor were poor.
 You could argue that it’s the same in RQ, but the difference in blood color had to be discovered.
 The powers silvers possessed had to be discovered.
 Most of the uniqueness in RQ comes from Mare being a hybrid of both worlds.
 That kind of exception isn’t present in TYE or THG.

 I think the thing that keeps me coming back for dystopian novels are the freaking plot twists.
 I’m not going to spare all of you who want a spoiler-free review this time, I’m going right in.

 WHAT.
 THE.
 HELL?